Shiksha Education Centres

-We run 2 schools in Gurugram.
-At both schools we believe in admitting each and every child who comes to us.
+We run 2 education centres in Gurugram.
+At both centres we try and admit every child (between the ages of 4 and 12) who applies to us.

 In addition to a completely free education we provide our students with free uniforms, books, reading materials, and a mid-day meal.
 As the students attending our Centre’s are primarily children of migrant labourers struggling to earn their livelihood, we work towards inculcating habits that will serve them for a lifetime.
 We give scholarships to our best students, to enable them to complete their education once they move on from our Centres.